TAC-Insight/fw-order-import/readme.md

 7) Rerun (the importer will also perform updates on any changed data)
 8) Celebrate all the time you've saved!

-There is a [template with proper formatting](https://raw.githubusercontent.com/TAC-Insight/fw-order-import/main/OrdersTemplate.csv) in this repo.
+There is a [csv template with proper formatting](https://raw.githubusercontent.com/TAC-Insight/fw-order-import/main/OrdersTemplate.csv) in this repo.
 Use it for reference.

+Also remember that **fields containing commas must be wrapped in quotes**.
+Ex: "ACME, INC".
+The quotes will be stripped away in the import process.
+They tell the CSV parser that "ACME, INC" should be treated as the value for a single column.

 There are required fields:
 - ExternalOrderID